 Assembling The Tin Can Washboard

-If you cut slits into wood pieces slide the piece of tin inside the slits, before assembling the frame in the same way.
+If you cut slits into wood pieces slide the piece of the tin can inside the slits, before assembling the frame in the same way.

-We added two little buckets underneath the shelf and this gorgeous graphic that we downloaded from The Graphics Fairy at the top of the washboard.
+And add a gorgeous coffee themed graphic from The Graphics Fairy to the top of the washboard.

 The recycled tin can washboard is on it’s way to a guest house overseas, and I must admit I’m a little sad.
 I might just have to make another one to go with our oversized laundry tags 😉

 I’d love to know what you think about the washboard.
-Is it something you’d add to your home decor?
+Is it something you’d put in your laundry room?

 Oh before I forget, if you don’t want to go to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉